 Frecciarossa, Frecciargento and Frecciabianco, which are the highspeed trains are part of Trenitalia.
 The Frecciarossa are the fastest and Frecciabianco are the slowest with the Frecciargento being the midspeed train.
-These are really comfortable trains but be prepared to pay more to travel on them.
+These are really comfortable trains but be you pay more to travel on them.

-My daughter likes the “Harry Potter” trains as she calls them as they have individual compartments which, as is suggested by her nickname for them, look like the carriages from the Harry Potter films.
+My daughter likes the “Harry Potter” trains as she calls them.
+They have individual compartments which look like the carriages from the Harry Potter films.

 Italo Trains – These are privately owned and the trains are the only real competitor to the Trenitalia trains.